 \subsection{Satellite kinematics}

 We can also use the kinematics of MW and M31 satellites to gauge the consistency of our results with the simulated satellite population.
 We begin by considering, in the top panel of Fig.~\ref{FigSigma}, the radial velocity dispersion, $\sigma_{r}$, of all satellites more massive than $1.4\times 10^5\Msun$ (brighter than $M_V=-8$) within $300$ kpc from either primary.
 We expect the satellite velocity dispersion to scale as $\sigma_{r}\propto V_{200} \propto M_{200}^{1/3}$, so the solid line indicates the best fit with that slope to the data for our $24$ systems.
-(Symbols are as in Fig.~\ref{FigNSats}; blue $+$ symbols indicate MR resolution, red crosses correspond to HR resolution.)
+(Symbols are as in Fig.~\ref{FigNSats}; blue $+$ symbols indicate L2 resolution, red crosses correspond to L1 resolution.)
 This scaling describes the correlation shown in Fig.~\ref{FigSigma} fairly well, and its best fit suggests that a $10^{12}\Msun$ system should host a satellite system with a radial velocity dispersion of $98\pm17\kms$.
 (The shaded area in Fig.~\ref{FigSigma} indicates the rms scatter about the $M^{1/3}$ best fit.)
 The observed dispersion of the MW satellites ($86\kms$; shown by the dashed horizontal line) thus suggests a mass in the range $3.9\times10^{11}\Msun$ to $1.1\times 10^{12}\Msun$.
 The scatter, however, is large and these data alone can hardly be used to rule out larger virial masses.